Swedemon/MzFightReporter/README.md

    <p align="center"><img height="100" src="https://i.imgur.com/G91hC1P.png"/></p>
 1. Enter Guild Wars 2 and open the ArcDps options (alt-shift-t).
    1. Under the 'LOGGING' tab check the wvw option: SAVE (AFTER SQUAD COMBAT)
-   1. Beside the 'OPEN' button enter: ```C:\ARC```
-   1. Observe the other settings such as 'MINIMUM ENEMY PLAYERS': recommended is 10.
+   1. Observe the other settings such as 'MINIMUM ENEMY PLAYERS': recommended is 10 // less for havoc.
    <p align="center"><img height="160" src="https://i.imgur.com/y4sDiN1.png"/></p>
 Setup is complete!
 Eligible fights will send reports to the UI and your discord channel.
 - Note: To enable healing stats [click here](#enable-healing-stats).
 To enable the Twitch bot [click here](#twitch-bot-instructions).